tylernevell/tylernevell/README.md

-### Hi there 👋 I'm Tyler Nevell(He/Him): a Front-End JavaScript/TypeScript Engineer!
+### Hi there 👋 I'm Tyler Nevell: a Front-End JavaScript/TypeScript Engineer!

 - 👯 I’m looking to collaborate on Front-End Projects related to music and UI/UX Engineering.
 - 👨‍💻 I program in JavaScript and TypeScript.